RDB2G-Bench: A Comprehensive Benchmark for Automatic Graph Modeling of Relational Databases: Observations from the Datasets

-\textbf{Analysis Overview.} We analyze performance correlations across different predictive ML models applied to the same graph models to examine whether a graph model effective with one ML model (e.g., Heterogeneous GraphSAGE~\cite{hamilton2017inductive}) is also effective with others.
-To this end, as additional ML models, we consider two graph neural networks (GNNs) (GraphSAGE with mean aggregation~\cite{hamilton2017inductive} and GIN~\cite{xu2019powerful}) and a graph transformer (GPS~\cite{rampavsek2022recipe}) For their details, refer to Appendix~\ref{app:relbenchmodel}.
+\textbf{Analysis Overview.} We analyze performance correlations across different predictive GNNs applied to the same graph models to examine whether a graph model effective with one GNN (e.g., Heterogeneous GraphSAGE~\cite{hamilton2017inductive}) is also effective with others.
+To this end, we consider three additional GNNs (GraphSAGE with mean aggregation~\cite{hamilton2017inductive} and GIN~\cite{xu2019powerful}) and a graph transformer (GPS~\cite{rampavsek2022recipe}) For their details, refer to Appendix~\ref{app:relbenchmodel}.
 As in the previous analysis, we employ the Spearman rank correlation \cite{spearman1961proof}.

-\textbf{Results.} As shown in Table~\ref{fig:analysismodel}, the correlations are generally high (above 0.7) in most cases, indicating that the effectiveness of graph models tends to generalize across different ML models.
+\textbf{Results.} As shown in Figure~\ref{fig:modelgeneralization}, the correlations are generally high (above 0.7) in most cases, indicating that the effectiveness of graph models tends to generalize across different GNNs.
 Notably, the graph transformer also exhibits strong correlations with GNNs, despite their architectural differences.

-\textbf{Implications.} This cross–ML model generalizability of graph models suggests that RDB-to-graph modeling strategies trained and shown to work well using our benchmark, \ourdata, can be effective across various predictive ML models, highlighting the broad utility of \ourdata.
+\textbf{Implications.} This cross–GNN generalizability of graph models suggests that RDB-to-graph modeling strategies trained and shown to work well using our benchmark, \ourdata, can be effective across various predictive GNNs, highlighting the broad utility of \ourdata.